getlantern/firetweet/README.md

-# twitter
+# FireTweet
-Twitter app for Android powered by Lantern
+FireTweet for Android powered by Lantern

 ![Twitter screenshoot](img/twidere_lantern.png)

-[Twidere](https://github.com/mariotaku/twidere) is an open-source Twitter client for Android.
-You can download the latest version powered by Lantern [here](bin/twitter.apk?raw=true).
+[FireTweet](https://github.com/getlantern/firetweet) is an open-source Twitter client for Android.
+You can download the latest [here](bin/firetweet.apk?raw=true).